Merc Fenn Wolfmoor: Critical reception

 Publishers Weekly gave a starred review to Wolfmoor's short story collection So You Want to Be a Robot, calling their writing "creative, often whimsical, and deliciously inclusive" while Kirkus Reviews called the collection "a sparkling sequence of tales that bends and flips familiar ideas and fantastic visions".

 Apex Magazine described Wolfmoor's fiction as "personal, raw, intimate, and powerful, featuring strong characters who are either on a journey to know exactly who they are, or have already reached that point and are waiting for others to catch up"."

 Awards

 Wolfmoor has been a finalist for a number of awards.
 Their story "How to Become a Robot in 12 Easy Steps" was a finalist for the 2015 James Tiptree Jr. Award while "This Is Not a Wardrobe Door" was nominated for the 2017 Nebula Award for Best Short Story.
 So You Want to Be a Robot placed seventeenth in the 2018 Locus Poll Award for Best Collection.
 "I Sing Against the Silent Sun" was a preliminary nominee for the 2018 BSFA Award for Best Short Fiction.
 "The Sweetness of Honey and Rot" placed thirty-fourth in the 2019 Locus Poll Award for Best Novelette.

+In 2025, Wolfmoor was part of the team that won the Nebula Award for Best Game Writing for A Death in Hyperspace.